 Mid-Mod

-Spanish Revival
+Spanish Mission/Spanish Revival

 Traditional

 This is an umbrella term used to describe architectural styles like Colonial, Federal, Georgian, Dutch Revival, Greek Revival and Tudor Revival.
-Homes articulated in traditional architectural styles are most often two-stories.
+Homes articulated in traditional architectural styles are most often two stories.
 Hallmarks include symmetry, columns, friezes and relatively steeply pitched roofs.

 Victorian

 Victorian architecture, whose heyday was between 1830 and 1910, is ornate.
-I mean REALLY ornate.
-Scalloped details, patterned brickwork, wide porches, intricate millwork and embellishment on top of embellishment are all components of Victorian style, which actually encompasses a number of sub-genres: Folk Victorian, Queen Anne, Romanesque, Chateauesque, Second Empire and Gothic Revival.
+We mean REALLY ornate.
+Scalloped details, patterned brickwork, wide porches, intricate millwork and embellishment on top of embellishment are all components of Victorian style, which encompasses a number of sub-genres: Folk Victorian, Queen Anne, Romanesque, Chateauesque, Second Empire and Gothic Revival.